Portlaoise: Nightlife

-Portlaoise's central location within Ireland and its concentration of restaurants, pubs, bars and nightclubs around Market Square, Main Street and the Church Street area of the town centre and other nearby facilities such as paintball, golf, bowling and other amenities make it a popular destination for hen & stag parties and other weekend breaks.
+Portlaoise's central location within Ireland and its concentration of restaurants, pubs, bars and nightclubs around Market Square, Main Street and the Church Street area of the town centre and other nearby facilities such as paintball, golf, bowling and other amenities make it a popular destination for hen and stag parties and other weekend breaks.
 Portlaoise railway station is the closest station to Stradbally Hall where the Electric Picnic Festival is held each year.

 Arts and festivals

-Every year the town hosts the Old Fort Quarter Festival in June, the Halloween Howls Comedy Festival on the October bank holiday weekend and the Leaves Literary Festival in November.
+Every year, the town hosts the Old Fort Quarter Festival in June, the Halloween Howls Comedy Festival on the October bank holiday weekend and the Leaves Literary Festival in November.

-The Dunamaise Arts Centre which comprises a cinema, performance space and exhibition space is located in the building which formally housed the Maryborough Gaol.
+The Dunamaise Arts Centre, which comprises a cinema, performance space and exhibition space, is located in the building which formally housed the Maryborough Gaol.
 The opening of the Arts Centre in 1999 coincided with the revival of the Laois Drama Group.

 The "Old Fort Festival", which was moved from 2019 into the grounds of the old Fort itself, is an annual event but was postponed in 2020 as a result of the COVID-19 pandemic.
 The 3 day heritage festival is based in and around the walls of the Old Fort Protector, the first of its kind built in Ireland between 1547 and 1548 during the tenure of Bellingham, Lord Justice of Ireland, in the reign of "the boy King" Edward VI.

 The Stradbally Steam Rally is an annual event held on the August bank holiday weekend in Stradbally Hall.
 It attracts visitors from all over Ireland and is the highlight of the year for steam enthusiasts.

 The All-Ireland Scarecrow Festival is held in Durrow at the end of July each year.
 It has featured large scarecrows including King Kong, Pope Francis, Noah's Ark and Electric Picnic.
 The town is dotted with scarecrows made by local groups, children, businesses and people from neighbouring counties.